Scalable Maximum Entropy Population Synthesis via Persistent Contrastive Divergence: Introduction

 \paragraph{Limitations of generalised raking.} Raking (iterative proportional fitting, IPF) avoids the enumeration problem by reweighting a fixed sample rather than estimating a distribution.
 It is fast, simple, and converges to zero training error by construction.
 However, raking has two structural limitations that are not visible from the training MRE alone.
 First, for $K \gtrsim 28$ with ternary constraints, the sequential rescaling steps interfere destructively and raking diverges \citep{pachet2026}.
 Second---and less widely appreciated---raking produces \emph{degenerate} populations: after convergence, the effective sample size $\Neff = (\sum_i w_i^2)^{-1}$ is a small fraction of the nominal population size $N$.
 In our experiments, raking achieves $\Neff \approx 0.012\,N$ with a Gini coefficient of $0.951$ on the weight distribution.
 A synthetic city of $400{,}000$ inhabitants drawn from this distribution would consist of repetitions of fewer than $1{,}200$ distinct demographic archetypes, rendering agent-based dynamics unrealistic.

-\paragraph{This paper.} We propose \emph{GibbsPCDSolver}, a drop-in replacement for the exact expectation step in Algorithm~1 of \citet{pachet2026} based on Persistent Contrastive Divergence (PCD) \citep{tieleman2008}.
-A persistent pool of $N$ synthetic individuals is maintained and advanced by Gibbs sweeps at each gradient step; the pool's empirical frequencies provide a stochastic approximation of $\hat\balpha(\blam)$ without ever materialising $\cX$ or computing $Z(\blam)$.
+\paragraph{This paper.} \chg{ We propose \emph{GibbsPCDSolver}, a drop-in replacement for the exact expectation step in Algorithm~1 of \citet{pachet2026} based on Persistent Contrastive Divergence (PCD) \citep{tieleman2008}.}{We propose \emph{GibbsPCDSolver}, a specific realisation of the stochastic expectation step in Algorithm~1 of \citet{pachet2026} based on Persistent Contrastive Divergence (PCD) \citep{tieleman2008}: where \citet{pachet2026} use a Metropolis-type scheme, GibbsPCDSolver uses Gibbs (Glauber) dynamics with closed-form conditionals, avoiding rejection steps and proposal tuning entirely.} A persistent pool of $N$ synthetic individuals is maintained and advanced by Gibbs sweeps at each gradient step; the pool's empirical frequencies provide a stochastic approximation of $\hat\balpha(\blam)$ without ever materialising $\cX$ or computing $Z(\blam)$.
 The modification is \emph{surgical}: one line of Algorithm~1 changes; the exponential family structure, the dual objective, and the Adam optimiser are unchanged.

 We make the following contributions: \begin{enumerate} \item \textbf{Algorithm.} GibbsPCDSolver (\cref{sec:method}): the Gibbs conditional derivation, the \texttt{attr\_lookup} precomputation for vectorised energy accumulation, the adaptive stopping rule, and practical hyperparameter guidelines derived from experiments.